-- 1 Click Display Options in Advanced View. - 2 Select one of the following from the For displays of limited resolution capabilities drop-down menu: - List only those modes supported by all displays - Only allow panning on limited-resolution displays - List all possible modes (including panning modes).
+- 1 From the Tree View pane, click Display Options. - 2 Select one of the following from the For displays of limited resolution capabilities drop-down menu: - List only those modes supported by all displays - Only allow panning on limited-resolution displays - List all possible modes (including panning modes).